 Want to improve your website speed and boost your site rankings?
 Looking to improve your sites Core Web Vitals?
-Are you confused by all the conflicting information out there on how to speed up your wordpress site?
+Are you confused by all the conflicting information out there on website speed testing and how to speed up your wordpress site?

 This is why I’ve put together this in-depth guide on Website Speed Optimization…

-My team and I have optimized over 4000 sites since we started offering speed optimization as a separate service under our WPSpeedFix.com brand.
+My team and I have optimized over 4000 sites since we started offering website speed as a separate service under our WPSpeedFix.com brand.

 That’s a pretty decent sample size.

-In this post, you will learn in detail the state of site speed optimization and where things stand today.
-You will find out how to speed up a website and, by the end, I’m hoping that you have some new insights you won’t find anywhere else on the web.
+In this post, you will learn in detail the state of website speed optimization and where things stand today.
+You will find out how to speed up a website performance and, by the end, I’m hoping that you have some new insights you won’t find anywhere else on the web.

 Read on, to find out more…